Friday, November 30, 2012

 This first diagram (linked from Wikipedia) shows the pedigree of Charles II, the final member of the dynasty.
 It illustrates the above points in the usual manner for a family tree.
 It shows only the royal lineage, as there were many other offspring, and indeed other marriages (Philip II married four times, Philip IV twice, and Charles II also twice).
 However, none of the male offspring were alive at the time of the death of Charles II, and nor were most of the females.
 Another of the consequences of the inbreeding was a poor survival rate among the children.

-My point with this blog post is that the family tree can also be drawn as a network, as shown in the second diagram.
+My point with this blog post is that the family tree can also be drawn as a network, as shown in the second diagram (which is also called a "path diagram" by geneticists).
 This illustrates the same pedigree as above, but with a few additions (at the left) to illustrate the lineage to Don Carlos (crown prince Charles), another highly inbred male (coefficient 0.211), being the offspring of double first cousins.
 This form of the diagram makes the connection between a family tree and a hybridization network clear — they are both ways of drawing a pedigree.

 Basically, the two diagrams illustrate the same point — the Habsburg's defeated their own purpose, because they ultimately lost power by refusing to share it with anyone else.
 Biology is about biodiversity, and conserving biodiversity applies within your own family just as much as anywhere else.